The Basics of SBA Lending for Business Sales

 Seller May Be Required to Seller-Finance

 Moreover, the seller’s Note also may have a stand-by provision.
-A stand-by provision is where the payments of the seller’s Note (owed to the seller by the buyer) ‘stand by’ or do not begin for a set period of time after the closing.
+A stand-by provision requires that the payments towards the seller’s Note (owed to the seller by the buyer) not begin for a set period of time after the closing.
 The ‘stand by’ period may be two years or more.
 The reason for the stand-by provision is simple: The SBA wants to get paid first!

 A professional business broker should always educate both buyers and sellers about the general provisions and timeline of an SBA-backed business deal.
 This way, there will be no surprises and each party can best take advantage of SBA funding.